 The space is super open, with large doors that let the daylight and street life in, and has seating both inside and outside under large parasols.

-Decorative tiles throughout the floors like in most old buildings in Cuba, and wooden door and window frames.
-And of course, music.
+Decorative tiles throughout the floors, like in most old buildings in Cuba, and wooden door and window frames.

 Address: Plaza Vieja, San Ignacio/ esquina Muralla

-Almost at top of Old Havana close to Parque Cristo is a shiny and colorful restaurant designed like an American burger joint or diner or something along those lines.
+Almost at the top of Old Havana, close to Parque Cristo, is a shiny and colorful restaurant designed like an American burger joint or diner or something along those lines.